Who We Are

 MEREDITH NORTON – Program Director

-SEAN RUTTER – Board Liaison
+SEAN RUTTER – Board Chair

-We know we can change the outcome for high-risk OVC, because we have done it.
+We know we can change the outcome for high-risk orphans and vulnerable children because we have seen it!

-That is both our heritage and our future.
+That is our heritage and our future.